dkvz/img-lightbox/README.md

 # img-lightbox
-Web Component with no dependencies to make a lightbox effect around images.
+Web Component / Custom Element with no dependencies to make a lightbox effect around images.

 The idea is that it should still display the image and link to the full sized one if JS is disabled, hasn't loaded for some reason, or if web components are not supported.